jtorral/pgpoolTutorial/pgpool-rocky9-md5.md

 ### 6. Ready to start up

-With our changes in place, we should be good to start up now.
+With our changes in place, we should be good to start up Pgpool now.

 We can manually start Pgpool for testing